Director’s Almanac: Collective action, collective impact

 - Knowledge initiatives, a home for work that fills those essential knowledge gaps needed to build a future where people and planet prosper together.

 - Leadership and education, to create and support leaders with the soft skills and sustainability chops to put knowledge into practice including students and affiliates, but also legislators, community organizers and corporate executives.

-- J-Lab, a “laboratory” that will produce world-class storytelling about both knowledge and leaders, with reference to journalism and its duty to serve the public good.
+- EM-Lab, a “laboratory” that will produce world-class storytelling about both knowledge and leaders, with reference to journalism and its duty to serve the public good.

 Organizing IonE around these core capabilities will help clarify the unique role we play in advancing sustainability in Minnesota and the world.
 Going forward, IonE will have three new associate directors, each of whom champions a core capability while also building and strengthening IonE as a whole.

 At this year’s meeting, we also shared a new approach to our work that we’re calling IonE Impact Goals.
 Impact goals are specific outcomes that IonE will support and that we will work on together over a three to five year period.
 Our first set of goals – in the areas of carbon neutrality, safe drinking water, and sustainable land use – resonate with many members of the IonE community, as we discovered through many focus groups this past year.
 At the meeting, we heard from our new IonE goal leads (Ellen Anderson, Kate Brauman, and Eric Lonsdorf) and began the process of co-creating the goals in our afternoon breakouts.
 It is my sincerest hope that everyone in the IonE community can find a way to connect with one or more goals, whether in a large way or in small ones – getting in on the collective action.